tusker-tools/PCF79xx_Tool/README.md

 ## FAQ:
 **Q:** &nbsp; I reprogrammed the EEROM and EROM of an used 5WK49125 Key for BMW CAS3, but afterwards the Key is not acessible with Hitag RFID Programmer!<br>
 **A:** &nbsp; Unfortunately, it is not yet possible to produce a working key.
 It seems that something is missing in the programming procedure.
-If you have a commercial PCF flash tool, it would be great if you provide a logica analyzer capture of the programming procedure, so the missing part could be found.
+If you have a commercial PCF flash tool, it would be great if you provide a logic analyzer capture of the programming procedure, so the missing part could be identified and implemented.

 **Q:** &nbsp; When I read out the EEROM of the PCF after programming, there are still some bytes which are different from the binary I programmed!<br>